 3. Adding medication: Once I felt like I had taken a nanosecond to understand that I would need help to have a baby I had to quickly shift gears again.
 There wasn’t really a waiting period between diagnosis and implementing a treatment plan where I was able to adjust to my new reality.
 It was like… “You’re broken.
 AND you’re running out of time!
 Here, take these pills.”
 Okey Dokey.
 They put me on Clomid and I really hated it.
 It made me more depressed and less upbeat and less funny.
 All sucky things.
 Meds impact “flow” too.
 Hard to get in the zone with a new routine when the meds make you feel depressed.

 4. Needing to do IUI: Eventually, I felt like I established a sort of peace with needing meds.
 I was juuust starting to understand what Clomid did to my body and keep myself in check during the months on it.
 Then it wasn’t working well enough… still wasn’t pregnant.
 Time to bump up treatment.
 Next stop IUI!
 Yup, insemination.
 Greeeeeat. *Porno music* no more just humping then?
 This transition was at least intriguing for me as I got to see my eggs a lot over the cycle and monitor things and feel a modicum of control again.
 The illusion of control really allowed me to briefly find my center again.
 “Flow”!
 Mostly because I was so sure it would work right away!!
 Unfortunately, the hubby found this transition much harder to deal with.
 It really has driven home for him that we can’t just have really great sex and conceive.
 It made him NEED to take action and be involved in the process.
 I get it infertility is a hard pill to swallow.
+I’m sure sometime in the future I’ll show him a good time and let him Find out why tubevideoshd xxx is so popular while we’re at it.

 5.Booking IVF Consult: We are in the process of our second IUI, due to the clinics procedures about mandatory 3 months off before IVF it is likely that this will be our last one.
 After this we have to wait until February, then go have an IVF consultation with Dr. Green-Eyes, and then I start jabbing myself with needles.
 YAY!
 I think this transition is going to be one of the hardest.
 Straight up test tube baby.
 That’s how hard it is for me to conceive, it will need to happen outside my body!
 I can’t talk too much about the transition though as I haven’t made it yet, but the consult alone is scary.
 I’ll just try to retain some sanity through it and probably will not achieve “flow”.